fmaussion/fmaussion.github.io/posts/iceland_trek/01_day.md

 Although the original plan had been to spend the rest of the day in Skaftafell for preparations and some relaxed sight-seeing, we feel that we should take advantage of the magnificent weather.
-Unlikely enough, the forecast promises at least four more days of relatively stable weather with only little rain, which seems to us like a gift from heaven.
+Unlikely enough, the forecast promises at least four more days of (relatively) stable weather with only little rain, which seems to us like a gift from heaven.
-We are well aware that the difficult terrain we will face over the next few days will be more than enough of a challenge for us.
-Starting this odyssey with the prospect of typical bad Icelandic weather with no visibility, horizontal rain and wind gusts knocking you over wouldn’t have been an option.
+We are well aware that the difficult terrain we will face over the next few days will be more than enough of a challenge for us: starting this odyssey with the prospect of typical bad Icelandic weather with no visibility, horizontal rain and wind gusts knocking you over wouldn’t have been an option.
 So we leave the crowd of tourists at the Visitor Center and take off at 4 p.m.